rich8rds/git-tutorial/README.md

 push: uploads git commits to a remote repo, like Github
 pull: downloads changes from remote repo to your local machine

+Using the branch commands such as git branch git checkout git checkout -b branch-name git checkout branch-name git merge